ssteinbauer/BookNotes/Book Log.md

+# 2020

+# 2020-02

+Escaping the Build Trap

+# 2020-01

+Sanderson, Brandon (2017).
+Oathbringer.

+Sanderson, Brandon (2014).
+Words of Radiance

+Humble Inquiry

 # 2019 (14 book)

 # 2019-12

-Man, John (2012). he Way of Kings

 Sanderson, Brandon (2010).
+The Way of Kings.

+Man, John (2012).
 Ninja: 1000 years of the shadow warrior.

 # 2019-06